 Lastly I want to mention tinted charcoal.
 These are just like regular charcoal pencils and compressed charcoal sticks, but the mix of charcoal powder and binder is tinted with a little bit of color pigment.
 The colors that they produce are fairly subtle and muted, since they are based on the dark grey and black tones of the regular charcoal powder.
 We are not going to use these tinted charcoal supplies in The Many Faces of Charcoal, but it’s certainly worth to give them a try.

 Want to learn all about charcoal drawing, using different techniques, tools, and styles?
-A new round of my in-depth online charcoal portrait class The Many Faces of Charcoal is starting very soon!
+Check out my online portrait class The Many Faces of Charcoal.